Bald's Leechbook: Structure and content

-Both of the books of Bald's Leechbook are organised in a head-to-foot order, but the first book deals with external maladies and the second with internal disorders.
+Both of the books of Bald's Leechbook are organised in a head-to-foot order; the first book deals with external maladies and the second with internal disorders.
 Cameron notes, "this separation of external and internal diseases may be unique in medieval medical texts".

 Cameron notes, "in Bald's Leechbook is the only plastic surgery mentioned in Anglo-Saxon records".
 The recipe in question prescribes surgery for a cleft lip and palate.

-Cameron also notes that of the Old English Medical compilations "Leechbook III reflects most closely the medical practice of the Anglo-Saxons while they were still relatively free of Mediterranean influences," in contrast to Bald's Leechbook, which "shows a conscious effort to transfer to Anglo-Saxon practice what one physician considered most useful in native and Mediterranean medicine," and the Lacnunga, which is "a sort of commonplace book with no other apparent aim than to record whatever items of medical interest came to the scribe's attention"..
+Cameron also notes that of the Old English medical compilations "Leechbook III reflects most closely the medical practice of the Anglo-Saxons while they were still relatively free of Mediterranean influences," in contrast to Bald's Leechbook, which "shows a conscious effort to transfer to Anglo-Saxon practice what one physician considered most useful in native and Mediterranean medicine," and the Lacnunga, which is "a sort of commonplace book with no other apparent aim than to record whatever items of medical interest came to the scribe's attention".

-Oswald Cockayne, who edited and translated the Leechbook in 1865, made note in his introduction of what he termed 'a Norse element' in the text, and gave as example words such as torbegete, rudniolin, ons worm, and Fornets palm.
+Oswald Cockayne, who edited and translated the Leechbook in 1865, made note in his introduction of what he termed "a Norse element" in the text, and gave as example words such as torbegete, rudniolin, ons worm, and Fornets palm.